-Let's also set some boundaries: if you have my personal cell phone number or we're friends on social media, I ask that you please don't text or message me with questions about your programming - again, direct everything through the training app or email.
+Let's also set some boundaries: if you have my personal cell phone number or we're friends in real life or on social media, I ask that you please don't text or direct message me with questions about your programming - instead, please direct everything through the training app or email.
 This will allow questions to be addressed in one place to avoid confusion, plus it allows me space to be a good coach and balance my personal life with my business.

-My goal for response time to any email or message is 30 hours or less, except on the weekends.
+My goal for response time to any email or message is 48 hours or less, except on the weekends.

 I check my email and the app messages daily except weekends.
-On weekends, I check less often and I take most Saturdays and Sundays off to help recharge myself for the following week; it makes me a better coach and person, so thanks for understanding that I'm not available as much over the weekend.
+On weekends, I rest in order to help recharge myself for the following week.
+This makes me a better coach and human, so thanks for understanding that I'm often not available over the weekend

-Whether you have a concern or are simply having a difficult time, please reach-out to me.
+Whether you have a concern or are simply having a difficult time, please reach-out.
 I'm here to support you every step of the way, even if you just want to hear some words of encouragement to give you the extra push.